 There are over 50 million adults in the United States living with some form of chronic pain.
 The impact of chronic pain on people’s lives is enormous; unfortunately, despite modern medical advances we’re still not that great at treating it.

 We may be unsuccessful in treating chronic pain because the way we’ve thought about where it comes from is all wrong.
 Research demonstrates that chronic pain is frequently a symptom of inflammation in the brain.
 Finding a cure requires that we identify and treat all the things that are causing the brain to remain in an inflamed state.

-Here are seven things you need to do to effectively deal with your chronic pain:
+Here are seven things you need to do to effectively to deal with your chronic pain:

-I also have seen patients complain of chronic lower back pain, when their underlying problem was an actually Crohn’s disease (a autoimmune disease that causes digestive problems).
+I also have seen patients complain of chronic lower back pain, when their underlying problem was actually Crohn’s disease (an autoimmune disease that causes digestive problems).

-Similarly, chronic migraine headaches may be a symptom of a food allergy, and when this is the case, eliminating the offending foods can be a straightforward solution.
+Similarly, chronic migraine headaches may be a symptom of a food allergy.
+When this is the case, eliminating the offending foods can be a straightforward solution.

 The inflammation caused by sleep apnea can cause or contribute to joint pain, migraine headaches, abdominal pain, and other chronic pain conditions.
 Ask your doctor about getting tested for sleep apnea or other sleep disorders.
 Sleep well and you’ll find you have more energy and less pain.